-Record has three core currency products from which the revenue of the business is generated by management and performance fees.
+Record has a small number of core currency products from which the revenue of the business is generated by management and performance fees.
 Whilst Record's products are in relation to currency and therefore the asset class to which the business is exposed is concentrated, Record offers both currency hedging products and currency for return products which appeal to an investment community with a diverse spectrum of risk appetites.